-AI & Machine Translation
+AI & Neural Machine Translation

 Artificial Intelligence has been receiving a significant amount of attention in the media lately as it finds more applications across a large number of industries.
 This is especially exciting since recent improvements in Automatic Translation software, referred to as Machine Translation (MT), mean that it’s now possible for numerous language combinations to get translations that are not only intelligible, but actually quite good.